June 24, 2024

-A dual-clutch transmission (DCT) is a sophisticated type of automatic transmission that uses two separate clutches for odd and even gear sets.
-This design allows dual-clutch transmission efficiency than traditional automatics by reducing the time it takes to switch gears.
+A dual-clutch transmission (DCT) is a sophisticated type of automatic transmission that uses two separate clutches for odd- and even-gear sets.
+This design allows a dual-clutch transmission to be more efficient than a traditional automatic by reducing the time required to shift gears.
 Unlike conventional automatics that use a torque converter, DCTs provide quicker gear shifts, making them popular in performance vehicles and cars that require efficient power management.

 Dual-Clutch vs Automatic Transmissions